gkorpal/gkorpal.github.io/_drafts/post-draft.md

 > The C425’s plastic body has more flex and suffers from a duller-looking, non-touch screen, but the keyboard and trackpad are responsive, the screen is fine for documents and spreadsheets, and it has enough battery life to last a full day of work or classes. ---- [NY Times- Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-chromebook/)

-## Introspection

-Somethings that I overlooked because of branding of Intel is that m3 uses DDR3 RAM, whereas modern Intel Pentium, Intel Celeron and AMD A4 use DDR4.
-Moreover, getting rid of fan though makes the system lighter and quiter, bottlenecks the capabilities of the processor.
-Also, since the prices fluctuate a lot, if it wasn't an emergency I would have waited for better price on alternatives.
-If mobility was not a concern, then 15" windows laptops with Core i3 or Ryzen 3 dual core processors and SSD, like Acer Aspire 5, Asus VivoBook 15, Dell Inspiron and Lenovo Ideapad were good options.
-If I knew that we will be teaching for home then Apple iPad Mini would have been a better option.